RE

 MA (Cantab), MBBS, MRCP, PhD

-Dr. Evans studied medicine at Cambridge University and University College London Medical School, qualifying in 2007.
+Dr Evans studied medicine at Cambridge University and University College London Medical School, qualifying in 2007.
 He undertook general medical training in London and Melbourne, Australia prior to undergoing specialty training in Nephrology within the North Thames training scheme.
 He was awarded a fellowship to undertake sub-speciality training in transplantation at the University of British Columbia, Canada, which he completed in 2021.
+He is a member of the Royal College of Physicians, UK, the British Transplantation Society, the European Society for Organ Transplantation and the International Society of Nephrology.

 Read more